Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Fundamentals of Artificial Intelligence

 \subsection{Pervasive AI for IoT Applications}

 Deep learning methods have brought substantial breakthroughs in a broad range of IoT applications, spanning from signal and natural language processing to image and motion recognition.
-Recently, because of the revolution of pervasive computing, the DL paradigm has been re-designed to target a wide variety of proximity-aware IoT applications, use cases and verticals.
-In this section, we review the accomplishments of deep learning in different domains where pervasive computing is needed, including intelligent vehicles and robots, smart homes and cities, health and well-being, energy and smart grid, virtual reality and augmented reality, and 5G/6G intelligent networks.
-Besides, we identify several types of foundational DL services on which pervasive applications are built, such as vision and image classification, and motion and speech recognition.
-The common metric that groups different DL services is the need for prompt response and fast analytic mode of data that should not be piled for later processing.
-Fig. \ref{services} illustrates different foundational DL services and the related pervasive applications/domains reviewed in this paper.
-Note that each application may require more DL services beyond the ones summarized in this survey.
+In this section, we review the accomplishments of deep learning in different domains where pervasive computing is needed, including intelligent vehicles and robots, smart homes and cities, and virtual reality/augmented reality.